Newhaven, Edinburgh: Early history

+Fishing

 Although close to Edinburgh, the people of Newhaven remained distinctive in dress and tradition.
 As a result, the village and its residents have been well documented in photographs and postcards intended to show the distinctive local character, notably by the pioneer Victorian photographers David Octavius Hill and Robert Adamson who photographed many of the fishermen and fishwives of Newhaven in both their village surroundings and the partnership's Calton Hill studio in Edinburgh.

 The Society of Free Fishermen of Newhaven, dating from at least 1572, was one of the oldest friendly societies in Scotland.
 It survived until 1989.

+19th and 20th centuries

 Up to the end of the 20th century, pilots of ships on the Firth of Forth traditionally came from a close-knit group of Newhaven families.
 The early pilots provided their own crews and sailing cutters which were regarded as the fastest and most seaworthy available.

 The village was once connected by the Edinburgh, Leith and Newhaven Railway to Edinburgh and Leith, but the line closed in 1956.

+The station building and platform still exists off Trinity Crescent.
+Other stations also existed at the end of Annfield and on Craighall Road.
 It was also connected to Stirling by steamboat managing the 42 miles in just over 3 hours.